cph101/Lets-Do-Wiki/docs/vinery/items.md

 ## Completionist Banner
 <ItemIcon modId="vinery" imageId="vinery_standard.png" description="The Completionist Banner is awarded to all players who have crafted all Wines from the Vinery Mod." />
-When you wear all four pieces of the set, you receive a set bonus.
-This bonus prevents the bone meal you use from being consumed - however, the armor set loses durability in exchange.

 **Note:** To receive the respective Advancements, you need all the items in your inventory at the same time.